sfraney/wilderness_pathfinder_connections/content/donate.md

 &nbsp;

-Wilderness Pathfinder Connections has applied for 501(c)(3) status and is awaiting approval.
+Wilderness Pathfinder Connections has applied for 501(c)(3) status and currently awaiting approval.

 &nbsp;